-You have to set the controls according to your knowledge of the data and search parameters.
-If you choose incompatible settings, use Percolator scoring when the auto-decoy option is not selected in the search parameters, this may generate a warning or, in some cases, a fatal error when the export job is submitted to the server.
+You must set the controls according to your knowledge of the data and search parameters.
+First choose whether the results are PMF or MS/MS ions search, then choose the export format.
+For more information on the other controls, refer to the Exporting result reports help page on your Mascot server.
+If you choose incompatible settings, for example using Percolator scoring when the auto-decoy option is not selected in the search parameters, this may generate a warning or, in some cases, a fatal error when the export job is submitted to the server.